When purchasing a new pack, one of the biggest concerns you may have is what size to purchase.

 Buying a Daypack for Everyday Use

 If you’ll mostly be using your pack for daily commutes to the office or getting around town, try to choose the smallest size you can.
 For use on a daily basis, chiropractors recommend staying under 25 liters.
 This is enough to house the items you’re likely to need without causing strain to your back muscles.
-Adults are more likely to have back problems, so carrying the smallest possible pack minimizes any risk of developing or aggravating back issues.
+Adults are more likely to have back problems.
+So carrying the smallest possible pack minimizes any risk of developing or aggravating back issues.

-Before buying a backpack, take some time to review all of these questions and figure out what size will work best for you.
+Before buying a backpack, take some time to review all of these questions and figure out what backpack sizes will work best for you.
 By deciding ahead of time what you’ll be using it for and how much you need to carry, you can make a more informed decision.
 This will help you make the most informed choice and enjoy your backpack for years to come.